ccomkhj/ccomkhj.github.io/_posts/2023-03-22-RestroRespectiveSelfAnalysis.md

 In some countries, testing one's characteristics is very famous.
 You or your friends can follow the survey sheet about how you would behave or think in certain circumstances.
-After 5 - 20 minutes of surveys, one's characteristics is evaluated into 16 categories.
+After 5 - 20 minutes of surveys, one's characteristics are evaluated into 16 categories.
-Since there are lots of great sources, here I simply share this [blog](https://TBD.com).
+Since there are lots of great sources, here I simply share this [blog](https://www.16personalities.com/free-personality-test).

 What triggers me to write this essay is I have had multiple characteristics over time.
 It could be the one I feel, and the talks I heard from friends.